Punjab National Bank statement analyser: Excel in, ITR-ready report out

 Typically yes.
 Post-merger PNB exports vary a little by account history, but the engine detects the transaction table and column meanings rather than expecting one fixed template.

 PDF statements — Greenote Lite reads Excel and CSV only.
-If netbanking offers Excel next to PDF, take the Excel; the full Greenote desktop app (coming soon) is the one that will handle PDFs.
+If netbanking offers Excel next to PDF, take the Excel; the full Greenote desktop app handles PDFs directly - it is available now at greenote.app.

 Try it on a real PNB statement

-Your first statement is free — the trial processes the first 50 transactions so you can judge the quality end to end.
-No card, no signup wall, and the file is deleted the moment your report is ready.
+Your first statement is free — the trial processes the first 300 transactions so you can judge the quality end to end.
+Verify your email with a one-time code (no password, no card), and the file is deleted the moment your report is ready.